 Eager for a career in human services but need a bit of professional training before you start the job search?
 Our Human Services certificate program prepares you for entry-level work in this rewarding field.

 - Demonstrate the knowledge and skills needed to work in direct service delivery in human service agencies and programs;

 - Illustrate a clear understanding of human behavior in all age groups;

 - Explain and apply appropriate skills necessary for a micro/macro perspective in human service delivery systems;

 - Assess and summarize concepts of psychological and sociological theories necessary for intervention techniques.

 Our program is set up to educate both new students and those already working in the human services field.
-Note that you may have to take a placement test before enrolling in some courses.
-Please see the college catalog for placement testing guidelines.
+You may have to take a placement assessment before enrolling in some courses.

 |ENG 101||English Composition I||3|

 |HSW 101||Introduction to Human Services and Helping Profession||3|

 |HSW 102 or HSW 202||Theories of Group Counseling or Theories of Individual Counseling||3|